Exxon Valdez oil spill: Spill

-Captain Hazelwood, who was widely reported to have been drinking heavily that night, was not at the controls when the ship struck the reef.
-Exxon blamed Hazelwood for the grounding of the tanker, but he accused the corporation of making him a scapegoat.
+Captain Hazelwood, who was widely reported to have been drinking heavily in a Valdez bar earlier that evening before the vessel left port, was not at the controls when the ship struck the reef shortly after midnight.
+Despite the fact that he was not on the bridge at the time of the accident, Exxon blamed Hazelwood for the grounding of the tanker and fired him from the company.
+He accused the corporation of making him a scapegoat.

-In a 1990 trial he was charged with criminal mischief, reckless endangerment, and piloting a vessel while intoxicated, but was cleared of the three charges.
+Hazelwood was charged with criminal mischief, reckless endangerment, and piloting a vessel while intoxicated, but in a 1990 trial, he was cleared of the three charges.
 He was convicted of misdemeanor negligent discharge of oil.
-21 witnesses testified that he did not appear to be under the influence of alcohol around the time of the accident.
+At trial, 21 witnesses testified that he did not appear to be under the influence of alcohol around the time of the accident.

 Journalist Greg Palast stated in 2008:

 Other factors, according to an MIT course entitled "Software System Safety" by Professor Nancy G. Leveson, included: